apache/nuttx/configs/c5471evm/README.txt

 ^^^^^^^^^
 This alternative configuration file, netconfig, may be used instead of the default configuration (defconfig).
-This configuration enables networking using the OSDs DM9000A Ethernet interface.
+This configuration enables networking using the c5471's built-in Ethernet interface.
 It uses examples/nettest to excercise the TCP/IP network.